 Who We Are

 Who We Are.
-The principals and associates at Adaptive Growth have been in what is now called the ERP industry since the early 1970’s.
-We've been directly involved in more than five hundred major software implementations in manufacturing and distribution companies.
+The principals and associates at Adaptive Growth have been in what is now called the ERP industry since the early 1970's.
+We've been directly involved in hundreds of major software implementations in manufacturing and distribution companies.
 We've been on the edges of many more, and software we've developed has been implemented in many times that number.
-During these 30+ years we've seen many aspects of the industry change utterly and just as many stay the same as they ever were.
+During these 40+ years we've seen many aspects of the industry change utterly and just as many stay the same as they ever were.

 Who we were.
 Our backgrounds are in what is now called the ERP industry.
 We have sold hundreds of ERP systems, managed the implementation projects for those systems and developed software that was added onto those systems.
 We've been doing this since the early '70s, and if we could claim to never have made the same mistake twice, our powers would now be bordering on the supernatural.